johnanton21/7-1-BONUS/README.md

 1. Launch the application from the terminal
 2. Provide the required input `(1-7)`
 3. The program processes the input and displays the results in the console
-4. When you press `7` the program will be terminated
+4. To terminate the process: press `7`